Julie Vega: Legacy and tributes

 Due to Anna Lizas success, Vega was dubbed the "Original Soap Opera Princess".
 Director Ruel Bayani, the producer of ABS-CBN's remake of Anna Liza, commended Vega, calling her portrayal of the role "iconic" and that she set a high standard on being a "child star".
 Judy Ann Santos once stated on StarStudio's special issue that she is a fan of Vega, and when she learned about the latter's death, she first disappeared into her room and then into the bathroom.
 She turned the bathroom's doorknob quietly, pushed the door shut then stood in front of the sink.
 She then looked at herself in the mirror and cried.

-Her rivalry with Janice De Belen ranks among the more famous female rivalries in Philippines' entertainment industry alongside that of Vilma Santos vs. Nora Aunor.
+Her rivalry with Janice De Belen ranks among the most famous female rivalries in Philippines' entertainment industry alongside Vilma Santos vs. Nora Aunor.

 In December 2010, Vega was posthumously awarded her own star on the Eastwood City Walk of Fame.
 She also has another star at GMA Network's "Kapuso Walk of Fame" just outside GMA Network Center.